belle1306/avenue-1/README.md

 DB_PASS=YOUR_PASSWORD
 ```

-Replace `YOUR_PASSWORD` with a password you can remember.
+Replace `YOUR_PASSWORD` with a password that you can remember.

 Go to MySQL CLI and type the password that you have created.